 Scenic Route 68 Corridor Improvements Project

-The California Department of Transportation (Caltrans) in partnership with the Transportation Agency for Monterey County (TAMC) is proposing to improve intersection operations along SR 68 between Josselyn Canyon Road and San Benancio Road (post miles 4.8 -13.7) and enhance wildlife connectivity in order to reduce travel delays, vehicle collisions, and collisions between wildlife and vehicles.
+The California Department of Transportation (Caltrans) in partnership with the Transportation Agency for Monterey County is proposing to improve intersection operations along State Route 68 between Josselyn Canyon Road and San Benancio Road (post miles 4.8 -13.7) in order to reduce travel delays and vehicle collisions; and enhance wildlife connectivity to further reduce collisions between wildlife and vehicles.
 Caltrans will be the lead agency and will prepare an environmental impact report for the project.

 The proposed project provides two build alternatives which would either covert intersections into roundabouts (Alternative 1) OR make modifications to the existing signalized intersection configuration (Alternative 2) at the following nine intersections:

-Each of the two build alternatives also includes wildlife crossing improvements to existing culverts at eight locations and installation of directional fencing to deter wildlife from entering SR 68.
-A No Build alternative will also be evaluated.
+Each of the two proposed build alternatives also include wildlife crossing improvements to existing culverts at five locations to deter wildlife from entering SR 68.
+A No-Build alternative will also be evaluated.